Save Water at Your Business

 Saving water is good for business and the environment.
 Your business may easily reduce water use and lower utility costs 20-30% by replacing inefficient equipment and changing operations.
 Saving water is not only good for your bottom line; it also has environmental benefits as fresh water is a limited resource that needs to be conserved for future use.

-Due to our unusually warm and dry summer, we are asking businesses and residents to voluntarily reduce water use by 10%.
 The best ways to reduce water use at your business are:

 - Check for and fix leaks, including checking tank toilets for silent leaks.